DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

  * [new branch]      my-first-feature -> my-first-feature
 Branch 'my-first-feature' set up to track remote branch 'my-first-feature' from 'origin'.

-~/src/git-workshop $ gl
+~/src/git-workshop $ git gr
 * 8adbc7b (HEAD -> my-first-feature, origin/my-first-feature, origin/main, main) Add content to helloworld.txt
 * 3e228e1 Initial commit
 ```

-We use the `-u` flag with `git push` just like in Module 1 to ensure that the upstream tracking
-reference is created.
-Also note that after pushing the branch to GitHub there is now an additional
-`origin/my-first-feature` branch shown in the `gl` output.
+We use the `-u` flag with `git push` just like in Module 1 to ensure that the upstream tracking reference is created.
+Also note that after pushing the branch to GitHub there is now an additional `origin/my-first-feature` branch shown in the `git gr` output.

 Let's actually do some "work" and commit the changes: